 Some graduates pursue assistant designer jobs with more established designers working on larger scale productions.
 This is a very good way to ‘get a feel’ for the demands of the working environment and if a designer and an assistant ‘gel’ then they may stay with them for several productions.

 In London particularly it is possible to go straight into designing small scale productions on the Fringe/pub theatre circuit.
-While fees for this work are nominal or sometimes even expenses only, this can be the beginning of long standing collaborations with directors who go on to be commissioned by larger venues. ( eg. Rufus Norris and Katrina Lindsay).
+While fees for this work are nominal or sometimes even expenses only, this can be the beginning of long standing collaborations with directors who go on to be commissioned by larger venues. (eg. Rufus Norris and Katrina Lindsay at the National Theatre).

 Increasingly, young designers are banding together with actors and directors at similar stages in their careers and forming companies.
 These companies often form whilst the members are still at college and university.
-A number have gone on to be successful and established but this can take many years of hard, unpaid work ( eg. Shunt) before the company can afford to pay its members properly and develop a profile.
+A number have gone on to be successful and established but this can take many years of hard, unpaid work with volunteer production teams (eg. Shunt, Punchdrunk, You Me Bum Bum Train) before the company can afford to pay its members properly and develop a profile.

 However, emerging from training with an understanding how funding applications work can mean that this approach brings a level of autonomy rather than ‘waiting for the phone to ring’ or relying on an agent ( who will take commission) to get you work.